aydinnademm/rover-api/README.md

 Rover Manage Api
 ========================

-This app manages the subscription process of mobile apps.
+This app manages the rovers.
 This project used to Symfony Framework(5.2 version)

 # Getting Started